ncats/molwitch-cdk/README.md

 ```

 ## Current API Contract Compliance
-Results from running the latest code on Molwitch-jchem using the [API Contract](https://github.com/ncats/molwitch-apitests)
+Results from running the latest code on Molwitch-cdk using the [API Contract](https://github.com/ncats/molwitch-apitests)

 | Feature | Compliance Level | Comments|
  | ------ | ---------- | ---------- |